Aurora-RGB/Docs/content/advanced-topics/custom-layout.md

 ## Using AI to Create New Layout

 1. Use your preferred AI that supports file attachments.
-You can use ChatGpt4 if you have the plan or [claude.ai](https://claude.ai/)
+You can use [claude.ai(Suggested)](https://claude.ai/) or ChatGpt4 if you have the plan
 2. Go to Aurora's installation folder, then **kb_layouts** folder
 3. Pick any layout, and one of the included_features (mentioned in json) file from **Extra Features** and attach it to the AI conversation
 4. Attach {{% link "files/extra_dock.json" %}}example file extra_dock.json{{% /link %}}